MarwanSaied22/Tokyo_2020_Olympic_Analytics/README.md

 ## 📂 Repository Structure
 * `Tokyo Olympics.pbix`: The core Power BI project file.
-* `/Resources`: Contains the Olympic logos and static assets used in the report.
+* `Resources`: Contains the Olympic logos and static assets used in the report.
 * `README.md`: Project documentation.

 ---